alphagov/gsp/docs/gds-supported-platform/getting-started-gsp.md

 1. Create a `templates` directory in the root directory.
 This directory contains all Kubernetes object definitions.

 1. Create a `values.yaml` file in the root directory.
-This file will set the default values for your desired chart variables.
+This file sets the default values for your desired chart variables.

-## Create a Kubernetes Deployment object in the templates directory
+## Create a Kubernetes Deployment object

 You run an app by creating a [Kubernetes Deployment object](https://kubernetes.io/docs/concepts/#kubernetes-objects).
 This object defines your app and its routes, databases and all other relevant information.
 You describe a Deployment in a YAML file.

 1. Create a `deployment.yaml` file in the `templates` directory.
-The following example uses an nginx container image, `myapp`, in place of your app image:
+The following example uses an [nginx](https://hub.docker.com/_/nginx/) container image called `myapp`.
+Replace this nginx container image with your app image:

     ```
     apiVersion: apps/v1beta2